Course Outline

 - Emerging trends in CTI relevant to the public sector

-- Detailed analysis of notable cyber attacks affecting government entities
+- Detailed analysis of notable cyber attacks affecting government systems

-- Lessons learned and intelligence insights applicable to government operations
+- Lessons learned and intelligence insights for improving government cybersecurity

 - Practical exercises on developing intelligence reports for government use

-- Steps to build and mature a CTI program within a governmental framework
+- Steps to build and mature a CTI program within government agencies

-- Metrics and KPIs for measuring CTI effectiveness in government agencies
+- Metrics and KPIs for measuring the effectiveness of CTI programs in the public sector

 Requirements

-- Fundamental knowledge of cybersecurity principles and practices for government
+- Basic understanding of cybersecurity principles and practices for government

-- Understanding of network and information security concepts
+- Familiarity with network and information security concepts

 - Experience with IT systems and infrastructure